-“We complement each other in such a way that together we become a more dynamic, sustainable organization that expands our reach and deepens the impact for families and individuals,” says Angele Hawkins, Board member and NHE founder.
+“We complement each other in such a way that together we become a more dynamic, sustainable organization that expands our reach and deepens the impact for families and individuals,” says Angele Barrow, Board member and NHE founder.
 “It really is a perfect marriage.”

 The Center for Working Families, Inc. and New Hope Enterprises have officially merged!